Guide to enjoy the Petronio Alvarez Festival

 Petronio Álvarez, the "King of Currulao"

-Among the festivities in Colombia that celebrate the melting pot of cultures that we are, this is one of the fairs in Cali that best defines our ancestry.
-It features various cultural manifestations of the Colombian Pacific coast that the public can appreciate, both in the competition for the " El Bombo Golpeador" award for the best acoustic musical ensemble (in the categories of Chirimía, Caucano Violin, Marimba, Traditional Singing, and Free Group), and in the very syncretic food of the Pacific, its unique artisanal drinks, and its dances.
+Among the many festivities in Colombia that glorify the melting pot that we are, this is one of the fairs in Cali that best define our ancestry.
+And in it, various cultural manifestations of the Pacific coast take place, like the competition for the "Bombo Golpeador", an award for the best acoustic musical ensemble in the categories Chirimía, Violin Caucano, Marimba, Traditional Singing, and Free Style band.
+Or the very syncret food of the Colombian Pacific, its curious drinks, and its dances.

 The music of the Colombian Pacific takes Cali

-As usual, this festival takes place in the Ciudadela Petronio Álvarezat the Unidad Deportiva Alberto Galindo in our Santiago de Cali.
+As usual, this festival takes place in the Ciudadela Petronio Álvarez at the Unidad Deportiva Alberto Galindo in our Santiago de Cali.

 The Caucano violin is one of the protagonists of this festival